turingschool/career-development-curriculum/module_three/job_search_strategies.md

 * [We Work Remotely Job Board](https://weworkremotely.com/)
 * [Current Listing of Remote Dev Jobs](https://remoteok.io/remote-dev-jobs)
 * [Flex Jobs](https://www.flexjobs.com/)
+* [reacHire](http://www.reachire.com/women/jobs) is a job site specifically for connecting women with companies that value inclusion.
-* [Power to Fly](https://powertofly.com/jobs/) is a job site specifically for women
+* [Power to Fly](https://powertofly.com/jobs/) is a job site specifically for women.
-* [Find My Flock](https://www.findmyflock.com/) is a job site built specifically for underrepresented groups in tech
+* [Find My Flock](https://www.findmyflock.com/) is a job site built specifically for underrepresented groups in tech.
 * [Google](http://www.google.com/)
     * Tips:
       * Search “top tech companies in [location]” / "top workplaces in [industry (edtech, fintech, etc.)]" and look for a journalist-generated list of companies that are recommended in that area